Karantika

 Karantika (كارنتيكا) is an iconic Algerian street food sold throughout the Maghreb by street vendors.
 It has similarities to pies, pancakes, and flans and consists of a chickpea batter topped with beaten egg and baked, served with harissa and cumin either hot on bread as a sandwich, or sliced into squares.

 It originated in and remains a specialty of Oran, where it was first introduced by Spanish invaders in the 16th century, and was spread throughout Algeria during the French occupation of the country.

 The dish is also served in restaurants and made in homes.

 Etymology

-The dish is known by many names, including al-hami (Note: which means hot in Algerian dialect) and valentina; spellings in English may include garantita, karantita, karane, kalantita, quaratita, kalentica, karentita, and caran.
-The name is derived from the Spanish word calentica or from caliente, "hot".
+The dish is known by many names, including al-hami (Note: which means hot in Algerian dialect) and valentina; spellings in English may include garantita, karantita, karane, kalantita, guarantita, kalentica, karentita, and caran.
+The name is derived from the Spanish word calentita or from caliente, "hot".
 The dish is referred to in Algeria as "the protector", a play on words in the Western Algerian dialect.